 - User interface can be overwhelming and confusing at first

-Palmpay vs opay which is better?
+Palmpay vs Opay which is better?

 Both palmpay and opay offers great features and functionalities, depending on what you need, you won’t really go wrong choosing either of them.
 But opay is better than palmpay in terms of core functionalities like savings and debit card services.
-Palmpay lacks those two features and these are core functionalities of apps that offers financial services.
+Palmpay lacks those two features and these are core functionalities of apps that offer financial services.